xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 --------------------------------
+    -- bug(gil)   Fix Data Layer re-import so it works for all supported file types.
+Fixes #391.
     -- bug(gil)   Fix pictures effect so wrapping doesn't leave a gap.
     -- bug(dkulp) Fix some problems with the Faces dialog where the first face would get it's data deleted.
 4.2.22  Nov 15, 2015